souravsaha/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

 My research interests are in the field of Information Retrieval.
-I have gone through some lecture materials(victor lavrenko), tutorials and research papers in the field of Information Retrieval.
-I have started working on the explainer for one of the most popular and robust retrieval system Lucene, which is widely used in academics as well in insdustry.
+I have gone through some lecture materials (Victor Lavrenko), tutorials and research papers in the field of Information Retrieval.
+I have started working on an "explainer" for Lucene, which is widely used in academics as well as in industry.
+Our "explainer" is intended to help researchers and engineers provide high-level, intuitive explanations of why an IR technique performs the way it does, rather than simply finding out whether it works well or poorly.
+The explainer is implemented as a terminal-based interactive tool built on top of Lucene.
+An article describing this tool has been submitted as a demo paper to **SIGIR 19**.
+While working on this explainer, I had a chance to look at and modify the innards of an industry-strength search system.
+This made me curious about other open source search system used in real-life (as opposed to the ones used for academic research), and I discovered Xapian.
-As I had worked on the debugging use of Lucene for information retrieval research I have implemented few language models inside the Lucene library.
-We have submitted a demo paper in SIGIR'19.

 **Who will benefit from your project and in what ways?**

 ..
 For example, think about the likely user-base, what they currently have to
 .. do and how your project will improve things for them.

-I hope to contribute to the Xapian code base by bug fixing the term weighting schemes and implementing a new language model named log-logistic in the Xapian project.
-I have seen the current user group of Xapian (from Xapian webpage) and what I found out that this is would benefit "Die Zeit - German Newspaper"(searching news articles), "Community Websites" (TheyWorkForYou.com), "Email Search Applications" (notmuch, mu and search application), "Other Websites"(Debian Website, Debian Wiki Search) and "Search website group" (Library of the University of Cologne).
+I hope to contribute to the Xapian code base by fixing bugs in some of Xapian's term weighting schemes and implementing a new language model named log-logistic in the Xapian project.
+The researchers who proposed the log-logistic model conducted experiments that show that this model works well on news data and catalogue data.
+Since the current user group of Xapian (https://xapian.org/users) includes applications in these categories (e.g., “Die Zeit - German Newspaper”, which uses Xapian for searching news articles, and Websites like TheyWorkForYou.com, http://www.debian.org and http://wiki.debian.org with similar requirements), I believe these bug-fixes and the new weighting method would provide a number of Xapian users with more and better options.
-This should improve the quality of the Xapian s/w and provide the above mentioned users with an improved version in the near future.

 Project Details